 Medicaid/CHIP pays for most medicines your doctor says you need.
 Your doctor will write a prescription so you can take it to the drug store.
 Your doctor also may be able to send the prescription to the drug store for you.

 If you have trouble getting your medicines, please call Superior Member Services.

 Superior provides prescriptions for all its members.
 You can get your prescriptions filled at most drug stores in Texas.
-These include CVS, HEB, Randall’s and Target, as well as many other pharmacies.
+The drug store network includes the national chains pharmacies [e.g. CVS (including those locations inside of Target), HEB, Walmart, and Randall’s], as well as many others.
 If you need help finding a drug store, call Superior Member Services.
 A list of pharmacies in the Superior network is also available with Superior’s Find a Doctor tool.

 Remember: Always take your Superior Member ID card and your Medicaid ID card with you to the doctor and to the drug store.

 Superior has many contracted drug stores that can fill your medications.
 It is important that you show your Superior Member ID card at the drug store.
 If the drug store tells you they do not take Superior members, you can call Superior Member Services for Medicaid or CHIP.
 We can help you find a drug store that can fill your medications for you.

 If you choose to have the drug store fill your medications and they do not take Superior members, you will have to pay for the medication.